johnnywang1994/remockjs/README.md

 * Parsing: Parse as Native javascript string.

-* Support: add Japanese & Korea in random words & strings.
+* Support: add Japanese & Korea in random words & strings.(not support for `ActiveXObject`)

 * Bundle: use rollup bundler for production